 The level of effort represented by this UPWP is based upon several objectives, the most important of which is the need to address transportation related issues in the metropolitan area.
 FDOT uses the TPO's Long Range Transportation Plan (LRTP) as the guide plan for implementing state transportation system improvements in Miami-Dade County.
 Federal, state and local transportation planning funds are provided on an ongoing basis to ensure the effectiveness of the TPO process.
 The TPO Governing Board adopted the 2040 Long Range Transportation Plan on October 23, 2014.
 The plan is guided by a comprehensive vision to...
-"Provide mobility options for Miami-Dade County residents and visitors and promote economic competitiveness by investing in the County's transportation infrastructure while protecting the environment and maximizing the efficiency of the existing transportation Plan (Task 4.1), and the anticipated completion date is October 2019.
+"Provide mobility options for Miami-Dade County residents and visitors and promote economic competitiveness by investing in the County's transportation infrastructure while protecting the environment and maximizing the efficiency of the existing transportation system."
+The Miami-Dade TPO has started work on the 2045 Long Range Transportation Plan (Task 4.1), and the anticipated completion date is October 2019.